Kachur Family Recipes

 2. In a large bowl, cream the butter and vanilla until light and fluffy.

-3. Beat the egg yolks until thick and lemon-colored.
+3. In a separate medium bowl, beat the egg yolks until thick and lemon-colored.

 5. Beating constantly, pour the hot syrup very gradually into the egg yolks.
 Be careful not to scramble the eggs by pouring too quickly.
 Do not scrape syrup from the bottom and sides of the pan or mixers—it’s okay if some of the sugar is left behind.
 Beat mixture until it has the consistency of creamed butter.
 Cool completely.

-6. Beat the syrup mixture about 2 tablespoons at a time into the butter, until just blended.
+6. Beat the syrup-egg mixture about 2 tablespoons at a time into the butter, until just blended.
 Gradually blend in the chocolate.

 7. Set the completed frosting in the refrigerator to chill.